 Hershey is well aware that many smaller chocolate companies in the US have for years purchased only Fair-Trade Certified cocoa, thus ensuring that cocoa farmers earn enough to support their families, invest in their futures and send their children to school.
 Hershey claims that though this is possible for smaller companies, it would be impossible for a company as large as it is.

 But Time to Raise the Bar made it crystal clear that it’s not just the smaller companies who have taken meaningful steps.
 “Many of the largest global chocolate corporations,” said the report, “are increasingly sourcing cocoa beans that have been certified by independent organizations to meet various labor, social and environment standards.
 But there has been one major exception to this trend: the Hershey Company.”

 Other large companies publicly identify their sources of cocoa.
 But not Hershey.
 Other companies employ third-party certification for the cocoa they source from West Africa.
 But not Hershey.

 Ben & Jerry’s took it a step further.
-The company not only committed to achieve Fair Trade certification for all its cocoa.
-It has achieved Fair Trade certification for all of its other ingredients that are eligible for such certification.
+The company not only committed to achieving Fair-Trade certification for all its cocoa.
+It has achieved Fair-Trade certification for all of its other ingredients that are eligible for such certification.
 Even Kraft Foods and Mars, Inc., hardly icons of social responsibility, have begun to purchase cocoa certified by the Rainforest Alliance to be free from the use of forced labor, child labor, or discrimination.